A BRIEF HISTORY OF THE FAMILY

 More occupations were opened to women.
 In 1910 the first policewoman was appointed in Los Angeles.
 In 1916 the first policewoman (with full powers) was appointed in Britain.
 The 1919 Sex Disqualification Removal Act allowed women to become lawyers, vets and civil servants.

 In the early 20th century it was unusual for married women to work (except in wartime).
 However in the 1950s and 1960s it became common for them to do so - at least part-time.
 New technology in the home made it easier for women to do paid work.
 Before the 20th century housework was so time consuming married women did not have time to work.
 At the same time the economy changed.
 Manufacturing became less important and service industries grew creating more opportunities for women.
 So the family continues to change.
-All families are special in their own way.

 A brief history of Children